NoMo-101/sdr_middleware/README.md

 ## Known Limitations

-- Hardhat resets every time it restarts — contract must be redeployed each session
+- Hardhat resets every time it restarts — contract must be redeployed each session and `.env` + `abi.json` must be updated
-- Jam detection thresholds are estimates until real SDR data is available
+- Jam and PU detection thresholds based on single baseline capture — will be refined with jamming data
 - Currently runs on local testnet only, not a live network
 - `.env` must be created manually on each machine — it is intentionally not on GitHub
+- Pipeline processes static files — live streaming from GNU Radio not yet implemented

 ---